railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    single: product
    pair: product; category

-Creating products and their categories
+Creating Products and their Categories
 --------------------------------------

 Unlike partner categories and their assigned partners, product categories do have an effect on the